 Resubmit for Review – need a revision and repeated reviewing

 Resubmit Elsewhere – the subject of the article corresponds to another edition

 Decline Submission – the article does not correspond to the requirements of the edition

 See Comments – choose in the case when none of the previous recommendations is satisfied

-On completion of the reviewing process, all corresponding information sends to the author.
+On completion of the reviewing process, all corresponding information will be sent to the author.
 The author improves the article and uploads an updated version.
 If the article is not returned or the edition is not informed about the delay, the article is taken off from a turn and deleted.